addendum1/addendum1.github.io/index.md

 ) ON [PRIMARY]
 GO
 ```
+Upon execution, you should have four tables in your database:

+Docs | Holds finished documents
+ExportTemplates | Holds the base template for output to Microsoft Word
+Peeps | People to which each document is associated
+SystemUsers | Stores the users of the Addendum Builder system

+Note that all data in the database is stored in an encrypted format, and is never unencrypted on the server.
+It is transmitted to the browser in an encrypted format, and unencrypted there using the Crypto-JS package.

+---

+### STEP 2: Clone/Copy the Code

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for